James Carville

-Chester James Carville Jr. (born October 25, 1944) is an American political consultant, author and occasional actor who has strategized for candidates for public office in the United States and in at least 23 nations abroad.
-A Democrat, he is a pundit in U.S. elections who appears frequently on cable news programs, podcasts, and public speeches.
+Chester James Carville Jr. (born October 25, 1944) is an American political consultant, author, and television pundit who has strategized for Democratic candidates for public office in the United States and for international politicians in at least 23 countries abroad.
+A prominent media figure, he has frequently appeared on cable news programs and talk shows as a commentator on U.S. politics.

-Nicknamed the "Ragin' Cajun", Carville gained national attention for his work as a lead strategist in Bill Clinton's winning 1992 presidential campaign.
-Carville also had a principal role crafting strategy for three unsuccessful Democratic Party presidential contenders, including Massachusetts senator John Kerry in 2004, New York Senator Hillary Clinton in 2008, and Colorado senator Michael Bennet in 2020.
+Nicknamed the "Ragin' Cajun", Carville led successful state campaigns before gaining national attention as a lead strategist in Bill Clinton's winning 1992 presidential campaign.
+He also played a principal role crafting in the campaigns of several Democratic presidential candidates, including Massachusetts Senator John Kerry in 2004, New York Senator Hillary Clinton in 2008, and Colorado Senator Michael Bennet in 2020.
 He is married to longtime Republican political consultant Mary Matalin.

 Early life and education

-Carville was born on October 25, 1944, at a U.S. Army hospital at Georgia's Fort Benning, where his father was stationed during World War II.
-While his mother, Lucille (née Normand), had stayed behind in Carville, Louisiana, where James was raised, she traveled to Fort Benning long enough to have her firstborn son born there.
-Later, Carville noted: "We were availing ourselves to free government health services."
-Lucille Carville, a former school teacher, spoke French at home, and sold the World Book Encyclopedia door to door.
-His father, Chester James Carville Sr., was a postmaster and owner of a general store.